 The list is quite long.
 Take a look!

-Nutritional Value: Vegetables are the king of the Mediterranean way of eating.
+Nutritional value: Vegetables are the king of the Mediterranean way of eating.
 This recipe uses a good quantity of fresh vegetables, and herbs, combined with top-quality protein like eggs and ham.
-Undeniably, an excellent nutritious choice, rich in protein, vitamins, and minerals.
+Undeniably, it is an excellent nutritious choice, rich in protein, vitamins, and minerals.

 Simplicity: Frittatas are easy to prepare.
 It is a one-pan meal that comes together quickly that’s why it is ideal for busy mornings and convenient for mid-week dinner.

-Versatility: It is one of those recipes that allow you to adapt it to your taste and what you have on hand/fridge/pantry.
+Versatility: It is one recipe that allows you to adapt it to your taste and what you have on hand/fridge/pantry.
 It can easily be a clean-out-the-fridge weeknight dinner or brunch recipe.
 Check out the “substitutions & variations” section below for more ideas.

-Bottom line, if you like bold flavors in a nutritious meal, along with a meal easy to prepare go for this Mediterranean ham and cheese frittata.
+Bottom line, if you like bold flavors in a nutritious and easy-to-prepare meal, this Mediterranean ham and cheese frittata.

 What I mostly love about frittatas is the possible variation in ingredients.
-Highly adaptable recipe to everyone’s taste and extremely convenient for picky eaters.
-The version I propose is preferred by my clan but I take into account the cost as well.
+It is a highly adaptable recipe to everyone’s taste and extremely convenient for picky eaters.

-For example, in Greece, ham and local sausages (called loukanika) are cheaper than any other imported or local breakfast meat.
-There is a huge and delightful variety of Greek cured meat and almost every region has got its own product, (many of them labeled PDO – Protected Designation of Origin).
+In Greece, for example, ham and local sausages (called loukanika) are cheaper than any other imported or local artisanal sausages.
+There is a huge and delightful variety of Greek cured meat and almost every region has its product, (many of them labeled PDO – Protected Designation of Origin).
 Unfortunately, these artisanal products are usually expensive even in Greece, and very difficult to find abroad.

 Honestly, I cannot think of any meat that isn’t suitable for this frittata.
-However, it’s a good practice to read the labels and choose products with simpler ingredient lists and less processing.
+However, it’s a good practice to read the labels before purchasing them.
+We need simpler ingredient lists and less processing.
 Additionally, moderation is key when consuming processed meats, as excessive consumption has been associated with certain health risks.

-My suggestions: good quality artisanal ham, sausage, pancetta, jamon.
-By saying “Good quality”, I mean expert craftsmanship often practiced for many generations and carefully selected ingredients.
+My suggestions are good quality artisanal ham, sausage, pancetta, and jamon.
+By saying “Good quality”, I mean expert craftsmanship often practiced for generations and carefully selected ingredients.

 Greek cured meat (charcuterie)